Chad Reineke: Oakland Athletics

 Before the 2009 minor league baseball season began, Reineke was traded to the Oakland Athletics for outfielder J. D. Pruitt.
 Reineke has played for the A's Triple-A farm team, the Sacramento River Cats.
 He was called up to make an emergency start for the A's on August 5, 2009, and returned to Sacramento the next day.
 In November 2009, Reineke was granted free agency.

 Cincinnati Reds

 On December 22, 2009, Reineke signed a minor league contract with the Cincinnati Reds.
-He spent the entire 2010 season with their Triple-A farm team, the Louisville Bats.
-He received a non-roster invitation to spring training for 2011.
+He spent the entire 2010 season with their Triple-A affiliate, the Louisville Bats.
+On November 24, 2010, Reineke re-signed with the Reds organization on a new minor league contract.

 He had his contract purchased by the Reds on May 31, 2011.
 He started that night against Milwaukee in place of the injured Homer Bailey.
 He was designated for assignment after one start for the Reds, presumably to clear a roster space for another player.
 On October 10, he elected free agency.
 He re-signed a minor league contract with the Reds on November 28.
 He was released by the Louisville Bats on June 1, 2014.